ncbi/vadr/README.txt

 your installation was successful and that your environment variables are set-up correctly.

-There are 2 shell scripts for running tests:
+There are 2 shell scripts for running tests; with respect to the installation directory they are:

-     1	do-install-tests-local.sh
+     1	vadr/testfiles/do-install-tests-local.sh
-     2	do-install-tests-parallel.sh
+     2	vadr/testfiles/do-install-tests-parallel.sh

+You can run them like this:
+> sh $VADRSCRIPTSDIR/testfiles/do-install-tests-local.sh
+> sh $VADRSCRIPTSDIR/testfiles/do-install-tests-parallel.sh

 The VADR scripts can be run locally on your computer or in parallel on a compute farm.
 These two test files test each of those modes.
 If you plan to run the scripts at locally at least some of the time, then run 'do-install-tests-local.sh'.
-If you plan to run the scripts on a compute farm at least some of the time, then run 'do-install-tests-parallel.sh'
+If you plan to run the scripts on a compute farm at least some of the time, then run 'do-install-tests-parallel.sh'.

 These scripts can take up to several minutes to run.
 Please be patient.
 If something goes wrong the 'local' script will exit quickly.
 If the